 But if the the problem is physical, what can be done?
-There are various erections aids and devices which serve to help a man - the Encore, for example, is a device which pumps air out of a tube to create a vacuum then around the penis, which makes it semi-erect, then uses a band which fits around the base of the penile shaft to prevent blood outflow.
+There are various erections aids and devices which serve to help a man get erect.
+Vacuum tubes, for example, pump air out of a tube to create a vacuum then around the penis, which makes it semi-erect.
+Then a man can use an elastic band which fits around the base of the penile shaft to prevent blood outflow.

 But perhaps the best therapy of all is Viagra, a minor miracle for many men, especially when combined with talking to a competent sex therapist.